- Run a strict climate 98% of the time.

 - Probably more interested in you and willing to help than you suspect.

-- Does not posses the presence of a leader.
+- Does not possess the presence of a leader.

 - Free and easy-going leadership style.